Myth, History & Cultural MemoryPoetry

 Behind the cold light of her eyes,

-Candid lines stare at his angular jaw.
+Candid lines point at his angular jaw.

 Back to Myth, History & Cultural Memory